open2b/scriggo-site/site/how-to-use.md

 who is "Scriggo"
 ```

-How you can see, the value assigned to the _who_ variable, in the Go code, has been modified by the template code.
+As you can see, the value assigned to the _who_ variable, in the Go code, has been modified by the template code.
 If
 you run the template concurrently, the goroutines that execute the template could access to the _same variable_ at the
 same time, so it may be necessary to use a synchronization mechanism.